dustinpfister/blog_posts/_posts/threejs-phong-material.md

 ### Many other options for Mesh materials

 There are a whole lot of other options when it comes to [mesh materials](/2018/04/30/threejs-materials/) so it would be a good idea to review them all.
+The Phong material is a good choice when it comes to how an object looks when one or more materials are used, mainly because of the shinny over all look.
+Still even when it comes to just caring about how things look the Phong might not be the only solution.
+If a surface of an object should be a kind of unpolished wood, then it might be a good idea to tone down the shininess option of the Phong Material, or maybe even use a whole other material such as the [Lambert Material](/2018/04/08/threejs-lambert-material).

 ### Light Sources

-The Phong material is one of several options that will respond to one or more [light sources](/2022/02/25/threejs-light/) in a scene.
+The Phong material is one of several options that will respond to one or more [light sources](https://threejs.org/docs/#api/en/lights/Light) in a scene.
+The options for light objects in threejs is a whole other matter that I would not like to get into in detail in this post.
+In these source code examples I will just be sticking mainly with the directional light, if you want to [read more about lights then you will need to do so outside of this post](/2022/02/25/threejs-light/).

 ### Source code is up on Gihub

 The source code examples that I write about in this post can also be found up on [Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-phong-material).
+This is also where I park the source code for my [many other blog posts on threejs](/categories/three-js/).

 ### Version numbers matter